 7. Upper Limbs & Hands.
 Upper limb massage regulates the shoulders and elbows and relaxes the muscles and joints, releasing aches and pains.
 Massaging the hands regulates the fingers, promotes blood circulation, activates the nerve endings, stimulates the starting and ending points of the meridian channels, and relaxes the hands.
 This treatment benefits people who do a lot of work with their hands and for sportsmen.
-It also helps prevent arthritis and R.S.I.
+It may also help prevent arthritis and R.S.I.

 8. Lower Limbs.
-Massage the front of the lower limbs relaxes the muscles and tendons, regulates and releases adhesions in the hip joints, and promotes blood supply.
+Massaging the front of the lower limbs relaxes the muscles and tendons, regulates and releases adhesions in the hip joints, and promotes blood supply.
 This is the best massage treatment for runners, sportsmen and dancers, and also for people who don't do much exercise.

 9. Abdomen.
 This massage routine aims to stimulate the function of the digestive system, relax the organs, promote blood supply, remove blockages and trapped gas, smooth bowel movements, and release stomach, period pain and cramp.

 10. Chest & Breast.
 Massaging the chest stimulates the functions of the heart and lungs, assists in removing blockages, and promotes energy and blood supply to the organs.
-Massaging areas around the lymph gland and the breast can improve elasticity, stimulates hormone production and balance, while lymphatic drainage aids in cancer prevention.
+Massaging areas around the lymph gland and the breast can improve elasticity, stimulates hormone production and balance, while lymphatic drainage may aid in cancer prevention.